Common Types of Idiopathic Scoliosis

 The right shoulder is protracted, rotating forward and internally, the lower tip of the right shoulder blade is prominent, raised and tilted away from the ribcage.
 The left shoulder is rotated backwards and elevated; the shoulder blade is prominent, longer, and drops into the compressed ribcage.
 The left and right arms are internally rotated in their respective shoulder joints.

 The lumbar and Thoracic curvatures may be similar in magnitude, or the thoracic curvature may be greater.
 Nevertheless, the lumbar curvature is dominant - the major curvature.
+The lumbar curvature moves sideways to the left, backwards, and rotates in from the left.
+The upper body shifts towards the left side.

 Additionally, the clinical characteristics pertaining to the thoracic curve, as described above for Thoracic with secondary Lumbar curve, are present in this type.

-Single Lumbar Curvature
+Single Lumbar Curvature and prominent hip

-The lumbar curvature moves sideways to the left, backwards, and rotates in from the left.
+As explained above, the lumbar curvature moves sideways to the left, backwards, and rotates in from the left.
 The upper body shifts towards the left side.
 With this type the pelvis shifts to the right resulting in a prominent and elevated right hip, which also rotates backwards.
 The waistline is noticeably asymmetrical.
 Weight bearing is through the left leg, the side of the lumbar curvature.

 The thoracic spine and ribcage remain symmetrical.
 However, when viewed from side on (sagittal plane) the mid/upper back may look normal, or appear as either a round back or flat back.

-Schroth Exercises for Major Curvature Types:
+Schroth 3D Exercises for Major Curvature Types:

-(2) Thoracic with Secondary Lumbar curve.
+(2) Primary right Thoracic curve with Secondary Left Lumbar curve.

-(3) Lumbar and Thoracic Double curve.
+(3) Primary Left Lumbar curve with Secondary Right Thoracic curve.

 [Click once on an image to expand to full view; click on arrow head symbol top right corner to commence gallery slide show; or manually move from one image to another by clicking arrows on left and right of image.]